dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/_index.md

 ## Thinking more than one at a time

 Using your favorite IDE or editor to launch an application typically assumes that you only need to run one thing - the application you are debugging.
-However, developing microservices challenges you think about your local development process for *more than one at a time*.
+However, developing microservices challenges you to think about your local development process for *more than one at a time*.
 A microservices application has multiple services that you might need running at the same time as well as dependencies like state stores to manage.

 Adding Dapr to your development process means you need to manage the following concerns: